 Getting to Morocco is very easy.
 Its close location to Europe also means you will get inexpensive flights from Europe and other North African countries.

 You might opt for a domestic charter flight to Tan Tan Airport but most people drive and enjoy the various attractions along the way.
-As Morocco has many airports, make sure than you land on the one nearest to your area of interest and not 'just in Morocco'.
+As Morocco has many airports, make sure that you land on the one nearest to your area of interest and not 'just in Morocco'.

 From Tan Tan to Khenifiss, you can take the National Route 1, which goes through several towns and even crosses Khenifiss National Park down to Tarfaya.